Clarifai/old-docs/api-guide/concept/knowledge_graph.md

-The Clarifai Knowledge Graph enables you to build a (hierarchy) and to map your custom concepts to a common set of concepts understood by all Clarifai Models.
+The Clarifai Knowledge Graph enables you to establish a hierarchical relationship between your concepts and to map your custom concepts to a common set of concepts understood by all Clarifai Models.
 The knowledge graph makes it possible to link data across multiple custom and pre-built models in a meaningful way.

 The knowledge graph uses three different *predicates* to organize your concepts: hypernyms, hyponyms, and synonyms.